-In 2015/16 we began training community filmmakers from nine indigenous communities in the North-East of India, from the Garo and Khasi Hills to Nagaland.
-The project seeks to nurture autonomous community across the region; bringing unique opportunities for traditional customs, food systems, beliefs, agricultural practices; to be documented by the people, for the people.
+We trained community filmmakers from nine indigenous communities in the North-East of India, from the Garo and Khasi Hills to Nagaland.
+The project sought to nurture autonomous community media across the region, bringing unique opportunities for traditional customs, food systems, beliefs, agricultural practices to be documented by the people, for the people.

 The local filmmakers have engaged fellow community members to explore their own diverse cultures, food and agricultural systems.
 The result is a unique collection of videos – referred to locally as ‘an archive of our land, life, resources and culture’ – covering subjects as diverse as seed keeping, shifting cultivation, folk songs, local legends, traditional foods, weaving techniques, the future of agriculture, and much more besides.